Last Updated on March 13, 2021 by Julia Wilson

 Oral antibiotics and supportive care where necessary, this may include fluids to treat dehydration.
 Your cat may be put on a bland diet for a few days to rest the gastrointestinal tract if vomiting and diarrhea have occurred.

-Panleukopenia (feline parvovirus) is a highly infectious viral infection which affects the white blood cells.
+Panleukopenia (feline parvovirus) is a highly infectious viral infection that affects white blood cells.
 Kittens are most at risk of this disease.
 Symptoms can include loss of appetite, listlessness, vomiting, bloody diarrhea, and dehydration.

 - Blood transfusions if the white blood cell count drops significantly.